Glauber: Manning or Jones decision already looms on horizon

 “Listen, we’re not going to play the what-ifs,” Shurmur said.
 “I would say this: Nothing has changed.
 This is the first game and I expect Daniel to play well.
 That’s what we expect from him.
 We expect that from Eli, we expect that from everybody.
 So our expectations for him have not changed and, in my mind, our situation hasn’t changed.”

-The Giants regular-season opener against the Cowboys is still nearly a month away, so Shurmur has the luxury of time in getting his team — and his quarterback — ready for the Sept.
-9 matchup against their NFC East foes.
+The Giants’ regular-season opener against the Cowboys is nearly a month away, so Shurmur has the luxury of time in getting his team — and his quarterback — ready for the Sept.
+9 matchup against their NFC East foe.
 But it is entirely fair for fans to play the “what-if” game, even if Shurmur chooses not to.

-Make no mistake: It is very early in the process, and preseason play shouldn’t necessarily be viewed as a barometer for what happens when the final score counts.
-After all, Manning played only one series, and was without the team’s best player, Saquon Barkley, who was wisely held out by Shurmur.
+Make no mistake: It is very early in the process, and preseason play shouldn’t necessarily be viewed as a barometer of what will happen when the final score counts.
+After all, Manning played only one series and was without the team’s best player, Saquon Barkley, who was wisely held out by Shurmur.
 And Jones was going against a Jets defense that didn’t include many of its starters, including Leonard Williams and Jamal Adams.

-So there is still a long way to go from here to there when it comes to making the transition to Jones.
-But the fact that this is even a conversation about this is a testament to the impressive start for the rookie quarterback.
-That’s what you want, isn’t it?
-You want the future of your franchise to grasp the offense as quickly as possible, especially in a league where good quarterbacks playing on their first contracts create a major advantage in the salary-cap era.
+So there still is a long way to go from here to there when it comes to making the transition to Jones.
+But the fact that this is even a conversation is a testament to the impressive start for the rookie quarterback.
+That’s what you want as a coach, isn’t it?
+You want the future of your franchise to grasp the offense as quickly as possible, especially in a league in which good quarterbacks playing on their first contracts create a major advantage in the salary-cap era.

-Manning knows he isn’t entitled to the job simply because Shurmur named him the starter and he has two Super Bowl MVPs on his resume.
-The last one of those came nearly eight years ago, so nothing is guaranteed.
+Manning knows he isn’t entitled to the job simply because he has two Super Bowl MVPs on his resume and because Shurmur named him the starter .
+The last one of those came more than seven years ago, so nothing is guaranteed.

 The time has not yet come, and Manning shouldn’t be demoted simply because he had one bad series and Jones had one terrific one in an exhibition game.
 Shurmur is correct to say that nothing has changed, because nothing should change.
 At least not yet.